github/opensource.guide/overviews/os-contributing/index.md

 ### Contributing.md

 Projects and project maintainers vary, so the best way to contribute will also vary.
-Contributing docs detail the specifics about how the maintainers would like to see patches or features contributed.
+Keep your eye open for a doc labeled "CONTRIBUTING."
+Contributing docs detail the specifics about how a project's maintainer would like to see patches or features contributed.
 This can include what tests to write, code syntax style or areas to focus on for patches.

 ### License.md